Stopping Sexual Harassment At Your Workplace

 As offensive as discrimination and workplace sexual harassment can be, it is often necessary to retain counsel to protect yourself, your career and your right to work in a safe environment.
 The warriors for justice at Hutchison & Foreman, PLLC, apply their experience and legal expertise to represent abused workers.

-If you feel you’re a victim, exercise your rights and contact Hutchison & Foreman, PLLC, for a free and confidential review of your sexual harassment case.
-Call 817-336-5533.
+If you feel that you’re a victim, exercise your rights and contact Hutchison & Foreman, PLLC, for a free and confidential review of your sexual harassment case.
+Call 817-900-9310.

 Sexual harassment includes severe or pervasive unwanted and unwelcome sexual advances, suggestive comments intended to solicit sexual favors and other sexually related actions, gestures or verbiage.
 Workers should not be subjected to these conditions.